grafana/tempo/docs/tempo/website/grafana-agent/_index.md

 OTLP (OpenTelemetry), Jaeger, Zipkin, OpenCensus and Kafka.

 Each tracing pipeline can be configured to receive traces in all these formats.
-Traces that arrive to a pipeline will enter the same tracing pipeline, and will be processed equally.
+Traces that arrive to a pipeline will enter the same tracing pipeline.

 ### Pipeline processing